 MS 342: Chemical and Physical Oceanography

 Integrated study of chemical and physical ocean processes with emphasis on interactions with the biosphere, atmosphere, and lithosphere.
 Topics include biogeochemical cycling, primary production, and chemical tracers to study oceanic processes.
+Includes laboratory component.
 Prerequisites: MS 101N, MS 102N, and CH 122.

 MS 347: Marine Geochemistry

 Geochemical and biogeochemical processes in oceans.
 Fluvial, atmospheric, hydrothermal sources of materials, trace elements, sediments, interstitial waters, diagenesis, and geochemical proxies of climate change.
 Prerequisite: CH 122.